heikadog/zml/zml.md

 This list is composed of zoophiles and people who actively interact with them.
 Go to <https://zmlform.heika.dog> to submit someone to the list or request to be removed.

-_[All relevant links to evidence have been archived on https://archive.today in the event that they go down or change for any reason.
-Bluesky links are unable to be archived at this time due to requiring a login.]_
+_[All relevant links to evidence have been archived on https://archive.today in the event that they go down or change for any reason.]_

 Some terms need to be defined for the list, so here are some useful definitions: